hitomtao/zencart-style/README.md

 # Zencart Style
-Bootstrap Based CSS and JS for [ZENCART  E-Commerce](http://http://www.zen-cart.com).
+Bootstrap Based CSS and JS for [Zen Cart  E-Commerce](http://http://www.zen-cart.com).

 ## Introduction

-This is a template for generating CSS and JS files for ZENCART using Bootstrap.
+This is a template for generating CSS and JS files for Zen Cart using Bootstrap.

-The template is based on [Bootswatch] (https://github.com/thomaspark/bootswatch) by Thomas Park and is released under the [MIT License] (https://github.com/dakanji/zencart-style/blob/master/LICENSE)
+The template is based on [AdminLTE] (https://almsaeedstudio.com/) by Abdullah Almsaeed and is released under the [MIT License] (https://github.com/dakanji/zencart-style/blob/master/LICENSE)

 It comes with a [Gulp] (http://gulpjs.com/) powered build system with:
 - Built-in BrowserSync server
-- Handlebars HTML templating
 - Sass compilation and prefixing
 - JavaScript concatenation
 - CSS auto-prefixing